 Specialist Oral Surgeon with a particular interest in managing Dental Phobics with IV Sedation.
-She is also a Consultant in Oral and Maxillofacial surgery and is registered with BUPA and other Insurance providers, for impacted wisdom tooth removal
+She is also a Consultant in Oral and Maxillofacial surgery and is registered with some insurance providers, for impacted wisdom tooth removal

 MDS (ORAL SURG), DNB (MAX FAX)